CaelynCheung1996/QuickNAT_tensorflow_V2/README.md

 ```
 ### Run in local machine

-After activating Tensorflow environment, simply run
+- After activating Tensorflow environment, simply run
 ```
 python3 training.py
 ```
-Testing
+- Testing
 ```
 python3 testing.py
 ```

 Troubleshooting
 -------------------
-- The error was shown as 'Unable to create file (file locking disabled on this file system (use HDF5_USE_FILE_LOCKING environment variable to override)' can be solved by add the flag:
+- The error was shown as 'Unable to create file (file locking disabled on this file system (use HDF5_USE_FILE_LOCKING environment variable to override)' can be solved by adding the flag:
 ```
 export HDF5_USE_FILE_LOCKING=FALSE
 ```